-Remote Desktop is a feature of Windows Server 2003 that lets you remotely log on to and work at a machine as if you were seated at the local console (in Windows 2000 Advanced Server, this feature was called Terminal Services in Remote Administration Mode).
+Remote Desktop, like the one offered by rds farm, is a feature of Windows Server 2003 that lets you remotely log on to and work at a machine as if you were seated at the local console (in Windows 2000 Advanced Server, this feature was called Terminal Services in Remote Administration Mode).
 Remote Desktop can be a lifesaver for fixing problems on servers at remote sites.
 Below is a step by step guide for Windows Hack using Remote Desktop Connection

 Windows Hack using Remote Desktop Connection